-Along Florida’s Emerald Coast are a series of enchanting beaches, each worthy of their own article.
-But what places Grayton Beach State Park upon this list is the variety of recreational activities on offer, complemented by a beautiful beach.
+Along Florida’s Emerald Coast are a series of enchanting beaches, each worthy of its own article.
+But what places Grayton Beach State Park on this list is the variety of recreational activities on offer, complemented by a beautiful beach.

 Covering almost 2,000 acres, the park comes with a long white sand shoreline backed by several miles of hiking trails through coastal forest.
 After completing the adventurous trails, take it up a notch by paddling through the park’s three lakes.
 The coastal lakes are some of the best in the United States, with excellent fishing.

 For staying overnight, Grayton Beach State Park offers 60 camping sites and 30 modern cabins with the sandy beach just steps away.
 The park is located almost equal distance between Panama City Beach and Destin.

 State parks can be more renowned for hiking and above-ground action.
 That’s all the more reason to flip the script by heading to America’s first undersea park on one of the most popular Florida Keys state parks.
 Located in Key Largo, John Pennekamp Coral Reef State Park will grant you access to 70 nautical miles of dramatic coral reef.

 A variety of activities and tour options are available to make the most of the epic scenery.
 Two popular options—snorkeling and scuba diving—allow you to get up close to the magnificent world beneath the surface.
 The shallow reefs are easy to get to, but, if you wish to stay dry, jump on a glass-bottom boat.